 There are three main types of vaginal fistulae:

-- Vesicovaginal – between the vagina and the bladder.
-Urine enters the vagina constantly.
+- Vesicovaginal – abnormal communication with the bladder.
+Urine enters the vagina.

-- Urethrovaginal – between the vagina and the urethra.
+- Urethrovaginal – abnormal communication with the urethra.
 Urine only enters the vagina during urination.

-- Rectovaginal – between the vagina and the rectum.
+- Rectovaginal – abnormal communication with the rectum.
 Faecal matter can enter the vagina.